mongodb/docs/source/style-guide/includes/rendered-icon-table.rst

-The following table shows the rst syntax and the rendered icons for all supported snooty icon directives:
+The following table shows rendering of each supported snooty icon, you can refresh the rendered icon table output with the `snooty_icons_render.py <https://gist.github.com/ianf-mongodb/36ed3f3a806b5c119d641641985134b5>`__ python script.

 .. list-table::
    :header-rows: 1